MatthewGerber/rlai/docs/cli_guide.md

                         Fully-qualified type name of planning environment to train agent in.
   --train-function TRAIN_FUNCTION
                         Fully-qualified type name of function to use for training the agent.
-  --resume-train        Resume training an agent from a checkpoint path.
+  --resume              Resume training an agent from a checkpoint path.
   --save-agent-path SAVE_AGENT_PATH
                         Path to store resulting agent to.